FREQUENTLY ASKED QUESTIONS

 No, all of the lawyers trained by TLC donate their time to represent children on a pro bono basis (for free).

 - The frequency of Court hearings may vary.
 Generally, hearings are held several times a year.
 Prior to each Court appearance, volunteer attorneys are required by statute to meet with their clients.
-TLC attorneys meet with their clients monthly in order to ensure their clients’ well-being.
+However, TLC volunteer attorneys are asked to meet with their clients monthly in order to ensure their clients’ well-being.
 TLC volunteers average approximately 20 hours per year visiting their clients and making court appearances.
-Some cases may require a greater time commitment because the matters can only be resolved by a non-jury or a jury trial.
+Some cases may require a greater time commitment when the matters can only be resolved by a non-jury or a jury trial.

 - Court appearances are somewhat informal.
 The judge, the parents’ attorneys, DHS, the Assistant District Attorney, and the child’s counsel discuss the case, check on the status of children, and monitor the parents’ compliance with the court ordered treatment plans.
 Because of the heavy caseloads and correspondingly large court dockets in Tulsa County, many TLC attorneys report spending at least an hour simply waiting for their case to be called.

-- Jury and non-jury trials (which take place in some cases) rarely last for more than two days, but complex cases may take as long as a week.
+- Non-jury trials rarely last for more than one day, but Jury Trials may take as long as a week.

 - Be a member in good standing with the Oklahoma Bar Association.